 His holy fingers made the bough

-Which grew the thorns which crowned His brow;
+Which grew the thorns that crowned His brow;

 The nails that pierced His hands were mined

 In secret places He designed.